Skip Your Period Safely with Norethindrone

 Norethindrone is safe for most people, but certain conditions are contraindications.
 You should not take norethindrone if you have:

-If any of these apply to you, tell the clinician during your intake — they will determine if norethindrone is safe for you.
+If any of these apply to you, tell the clinician during your intake.
+They'll decide if norethindrone is safe for you.

 What if I miss a dose?

-- If it is close to your next scheduled dose, skip the missed one — do not double up.
+• If it's close to your next scheduled dose, skip the missed one.
+Do not double up.

-Period-timing stress ends here: a few clicks, a quick review, and norethindrone can be in your hands today - so you can focus on your big moment, not your cycle.
+A few clicks, a quick review, and norethindrone can be in your hands the same day.
+Focus on the event, not the calendar.